 The ALLIANCE has collaborated in two international workshops focused on the Chernobyl Exclusion Zone.
 The first brought together scientists from Ukraine, Belarus, Europe and Japan to present and discuss effects related studies conducted in the CEZ (outputs of this workshop can be found in a special issue of Journal of Environmental Radioactive – see Editorial Lecomte-Pradines et al. 2020).
 The subsequent workshop focussed on advances made by the COMET and TREE projects with the workshop output being a statement paper on future research requirements (see Beresford et al. 2020).

-The ALLIANCE has funded a compilation of Ukrainian/Russian/Belarussian language/authored papers of the CEZ focussing on biodiversity studies rather than radioecology.
+The ALLIANCE has funded a compilation of Ukrainian/Russian/Belarussian language/authored papers on the CEZ focussing on biodiversity studies rather than radioecology.
 Such studies are useful for those conducting research in the CEZ and without being collated would likely be missed by a wide audience.
-The collation can be found HERE.

 Relevant ALLIANCE publications

 - Beresford et al. (2020) Towards solving a scientific controversy – The effects of ionising radiation on the environment